 As the school nurse, I am always on surveillance and work closely with the Department of Health on monitoring what is happening in our community.

 It is helpful for me to know what symptoms your child is experiencing when the child is called out sick.
 Please call and/or email the secretary, the teacher and the nurse by 9AM the day the child will be out.
 This will help with the communication process as well.
 You will need to call/email each day the child is out.

-***********There are closings of schools due to high absenteeism due to illnesses.
+*****The state of NJ is still at a HIGH level for flu!
 Please keep your child home if there are signs or symptoms of illness!!!!
 Strict handwashing is recommended, frequent wiping of surfaces and objects, and observe personal space.

 The secretary and/or the nurse will call to check on the whereabouts of a child who is not called/emailed out for safety reasons.
 Again, as the nurse, it is helpful for me to know what symptoms your child is experiencing.